-6 FTY Appointments
+5 FTY Appointments

 Please note that ALL offers for FTY places MUST come from NES.
 No agreements can be made between Training Provider and applicant directly.
 Please do not issue verbal offers or commit to offering a trainee pharmacist a post as this can constitute an offer of employment.
-From this Recruitment cycle onwards (25-26 training year onwards) only candidates that have participated in the Oriel process can undertake FTY training in Scotland.

-6.1 Offers of Employment
+5.1 Offers of Employment